dhgwilliam/qv/README.md

 usage
 ---

-make sure qv is somewhere in your path. run `qv`. start typing. results should update as you type.
+run `qv`. start typing. results should update as you type.

 qv will search the contents and the filenames of notes in your notes_dir for the string you input. most recently edited notes at the top.